-- For longer-term programs, students may choose from those led by a Gustavus faculty member (Semester in Sweden, or Social Justice, Peace & Development (SJPD): Semester in India), exchange programs between Gustavus and another institution (Kansai Gaidai in Japan; Universiti Sains in Malaysia; United International College in China; and Uppsala University, Växjö University and Mora Folkhögskola in Sweden), or from an approved program list.
+- For longer-term programs, students may choose from those led by a Gustavus faculty member (Semester in Sweden, or Justice, Peace & Sustainable Communities (JPSC Semester in India), exchange programs between Gustavus and another institution (Kansai Gaidai or Hosei University in Japan; Universiti Sains in Malaysia; United International College in China; and Uppsala University, Linnaeus University and Mora Folkhögskola in Sweden), or from an approved program list.

 - You may browse all of our approved programs by going to StudioAbroad, our search and application online program.
 Click on "Programs" at the top of the page to start your search..

 Students may select from a list of quality programs which have been reviewed and approved by Gustavus faculty and staff for academic rigor and good student service.
 In November we host a Study Abroad Fair to introduce students to the many semester and year-long options for education off-campus.
 (A second study abroad Fair occurs in April to highlight the following January Interim off-campus study options.)
 We also encourage students interested in off-campus study to review the program options, and then make an appointment with a peer advisor in our office, or with the Study Abroad Advisor, for more information.